ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

+Failure to present the appropriate proof of either the new key or the previous key for the access token, as defined by the proof method, MUST result in an `invalid_rotation` error code from the AS ({{response-error}}).

-An attempt to change the `proof` method or parameters, including an attempt to rotate the key of a bearer token (which has no key), MUST result in a "invalid_rotation" error code returned from the AS.
+An attempt to change the `proof` method or parameters, including an attempt to rotate the key of a bearer token (which has no key), MUST result in an `invalid_rotation` error code returned from the AS ({{response-error}}).

+If the AS does not allow rotation of the access token's key for any reason, including but not limited to lack of permission for this client instance or lack of capability by the AS, the AS MUST return a `key_rotation_not_supported` error code ({{response-error}}).

 ## Revoking the Access Token {#revoke-access-token}